Prehistory of the Levant

 The prehistory of the Levant includes the various cultural changes that occurred, as revealed by archaeological evidence, prior to recorded traditions in the area of the Levant.
-Archaeological evidence suggests that Homo sapiens and other hominid species originated in Africa (see hominid dispersal) and that one of the routes taken to colonize Eurasia was through the Sinai Peninsula desert and the Levant, which means that this is one of the most important and most occupied locations in the history of the Earth.
+Archaeological evidence suggests that Homo sapiens and other hominid species originated in Africa (see hominid dispersal) and that one of the routes taken to colonize Eurasia was through the Sinai Peninsula desert and the Levant, which means that this is one of the most occupied locations in the history of the Earth.

-Not only have many cultures and traditions of humans lived here, but also many species of the genus Homo.
+Not only have many cultures lived here, but also many species of the genus Homo.
 In addition, this region is one of the centers for the development of agriculture.

 Impact of location, climate, routes

-Geographically the area is divided between a coastal plain, hill country to the east and the Jordan Valley joining the Sea of Galilee to the Dead Sea.
-Rainfall decreases from the north to the south, with the result that the northern region of Israel has generally been more economically developed than the southern one of Judah.
+Geographically, the area is divided between a coastal plain, the hill country to the east, and the Jordan Valley joining the Sea of Galilee to the Dead Sea.
+Rainfall decreases from the north to the south, with the result that the northern region has generally been more economically developed than the southern one.

 At the latest from the Neolithic period onwards, the area's location at the center of three trade routes linking three continents made it the meeting place for religious and cultural influences from Egypt, Syria, Mesopotamia, and Asia Minor: